This is how I cut bodyfat % and gain strength

 Whole Foods over Meal Replacement Products (MRP).
 There is no substitute for real food, no matter how organic or awesome the bar is.
 Mixed nuts or bars may be easy to eat, but they aren't the balanced snack that you need to get the results that you really want.
 The vitamins and minerals in food are irreplaceable!

 Prepare food in advance.
 Cook meals for 4 whether you're single or not.
-This will give you healthy leftovers to take to work with you, where stress will be high, options available will not reflect your specific body and goals, and you will need the quality energy more than ever.
+This will give you healthy leftovers to take to work with you when stress levels may be high.
+Otherwise, the options available will not help your specific body and goals... and you will need the quality energy more than ever.
 Think about what you need before you need it and you'll be WAAAY ahead of the game.

 Eat seasonal foods with some consistency.
 Find 3-5 meals you love and stick to them for a while.
 Keep rotating these "default meals" every few weeks to avoid stagnation and you'll get good at making a few meals, you'll be ready for new ones when its time to move on, and you can keep your eating relatively in season.
 Substitute all of your fruits and veggies so that you'll have a good awareness of what you like, what is healthy and working for you, and how to prepare them.

 Plan to eat off plan.
-Sounds oxymoronical and it is.
-But no one is perfect (least of all me).
+Sounds like an oxymoron... and it is.
+But no one is perfect, least of all me.
 When you're hungry and showing your out of town friends around the labyrinth that is Powell Books, you may stop for a slice of pizza because... you're human.
-90% compliance is what I can stick to.
-To some degree, the off plan foods, blood sugar highs and lows, etc., are good for you to reset sensitivity to hormones like leptin, but only if you've been eating on diet the other 90% of the time.
+85% compliance is what I can stick to.
+To some degree, the off-plan foods, blood sugar highs and lows, etc., are good for you to reset sensitivity to hormones like leptin, but only if you've been eating on diet the other 85% of the time.

 30 in 30.
 Tim Ferris's well promoted tactic of eating 30g of protein within 30 minutes of waking is a quick way to move the needle in the direction you want for fat loss.
 A simple tactic is to drink a protein shake or smoothie with protein powder, but even an off-the-shelf myoplex shake will be effective at this game.